TianBangGe/myJCIM/README.md

 ## Usage

-This implementation supports 2 mods of training, truing on/off conditioning the training on the -EA.
+This implementation supports two modes of training, with and without the explicit conditioning for the solvent-independent terms (-EA).
 This can be set up in `run_experiment.py` or `train.py`, by setting the `explicit_ea = False`

 ### Data Preparation